Linos1391/ChessAI-StockfishGUI/README.md

 ![ChessAI](assets/ChessAI.png)

-This application will help you analyse chess position as a sub window.
+This application will help you analyse chess position as a sub-window.

 </div>